C-Otto/rebalance-lnd/README.md

 By default this script connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
 If you need to change this, please have a look at the optional arguments `--grpc` and `--lnddir`.

-You need to install Python.
+You need to install Python 3.
 The gRPC dependencies can be installed by running:

 ```
 $ pip install -r requirements.txt
 ```

+If this fails, make sure you're running Python 3.

 ## Usage